Platform Comparison

 Gameye vs. Edgegap

-Infrastructure DDoS Protection Bare Metal
+Infrastructure DDoS Protection Bare Metal No SDK Required Hardware Consistency Pricing

-What Is Gameye?
+What is Gameye?

 Gameye is a managed orchestration platform built for the most demanding multiplayer games.
 It provides: